Hidradenitis suppurativa: Sartorius staging system

-Points are accumulated in each of the above categories, and added to give both a regional and total score.
+Points are accumulated in the above categories and added to give a regional and total score.
 In addition, the authors recommend adding a visual analog scale for pain or using the dermatology life quality index (DLQI, or the 'skindex') when assessing HS.

 Treatment

-Treatment depends upon presentation and severity of the disease.
-Due to the poorly studied nature of the disease, the effectiveness of drugs and therapies is unclear.
-Clear and sensitive communication from health care professionals, social and psychological interventions can help managing the emotional impact of the condition and aid necessary lifestyle changes.
+Treatment depends upon the presentation and severity of the disease.
+Due to the poorly studied nature of the disease, the effectiveness of medications and therapies was unclear.
+Clear and sensitive communication from health care professionals, and social and psychological interventions can help manage the emotional impact of the condition and aid necessary lifestyle changes.
+In May 2023, the European Commission (EC) approved Cosentyx (secukinumab) for active moderate to severe hidradenitis suppurativa in adults.